 In the long run, the omelette bored the stomachs of our ancestors, so Mrs Giambone, the owner of a small shop, covered the egg shells with melted chocolate: a small expedient that was welcomed with great enthusiasm.
 But Piedmontese ingenuity didn’t stop there: in 1925, Piedmontese chocolatiers began putting the famous surprise inside chocolate eggs.

 But as well as words, deeds are also needed and, in this case, the best thing is to eat a real Made in Piedmont chocolate egg.
-Calcagno 1946, in fact, gives us the chance to eat this sweet in three different versions: milk chocolate, dark chocolate and white chocolate.
-This manufacturer not only makes chocolate creations, but also manages to combine the beauty of innovation with the faithful taste of tradition.
-You will be able to taste passion, commitment and credibility, as well as the unmistakable flavour of authentic chocolate.
+Calcagno 1946, in fact, gives us the chance to eat this sweet in three different versions: milk chocolate, dark chocolate, and white chocolate.
+This manufacturer not only makes chocolate creations but also manages to combine the beauty of innovation with the faithful taste of tradition.
+You will be able to taste the passion, commitment and credibility, as well as the unmistakable flavour of authentic chocolate.

 The eggs contain nice surprises made by fair trade: a good, nice and ethical gift.
 What more do you want from life?
 If you’re thinking about getting ready for the swimming costume test, know that the dark chocolate version is included in the diet 😏

 If Easter eggs are the dream of the youngest children, the sweet to satisfy the sweet tooth of adults is the Colomba.

 The shape reminds us of the Christian tradition, but already at the time of the Lombards, King Albonio received as a sign of peace a cake of this shape from a clever old confectioner who managed to appease his attempt to besiege the city of Pavia in the 6th century.
 The cake was so inviting and delicious that King Albonio’s last words were: “Peace be and I will always respect the doves as a symbol of your delight”.